versae/neo4j-rest-client/README.rst

 Two global options are available::

-  CACHE = False # Default
+  client.CACHE = False # Default

-If 'cache' is 'True', a '.cache' directory is created and the future request to the same URL will be taken from cache
+If CACHE is 'True', a '.cache' directory is created and the future request to the same URL will be taken from cache
 And::

-  DEBUG = False # Default
+  client.DEBUG = False # Default

-If 'debug' is 'True', 'httplib2' is set to 'debuglevel = 1'.
+If DEBUG is 'True', 'httplib2' is set to debuglevel = 1.

 Node, Relationships and Properties